Why Include Fresh Pressed Vegetable Juices?

 Red beets are probably best known as a childhood dinner-time torture device.
 Thank your mom for doing that, she was feeding you a nutritionally dense food that is perfect for building blood cells to promote easier blood flow and better cardio performance.
 If she bribed you to eat them with the promise of having more energy to play, she was correct!

-Red beets are an excellent food to try for increased energy because they contain iron, B vitamins, magnesium, and other essential nutrients.
+Red beets are an excellent food to include for increased energy because they contain iron, B vitamins, magnesium, and other essential nutrients.
 Red beets have been studied as a dietary supplement for supporting the regulation of antioxidant defense mechanisms.
 In this study published by the journal Nutrients, beetroot powder supplementation was found to hold “promise as an economic, practical and importantly natural dietary intervention in clinical settings.”
 “Its constituents, most notably the betalain pigments, display potent antioxidant, anti-inflammatory and chemo-preventive activity.”
 This research has sparked interest in studying red beetroot and it’s potential benefits for liver disease, cancer, and arthritis.

 If you don’t own a juicer yet, red beetroot juice powder can be easily added to your favorite smoothie recipe.
 When I talk with other people about drinking red beetroot juice, they always ask, “Doesn’t it taste like dirt?”
 And my answer is, “Yes, fresh red beet juice tastes like sweetened dirt to me, until I began adding lemon to the juice.”
 More recently I have also began adding a lime.
-This blend of lemon and lime takes the flavors to another level.
+The blend of lemon and lime takes the flavors of the juice to another level.
 On a personal note, all I can think about is drinking more fresh juice with lemon and lime since I have started adding them together.

 Turmeric Root, Ginger Root, and Lemon

 Turmeric, ginger, and lemon are what I personally consider to be the trifecta of nutritional foods.
-I include these three as much as possible in all fresh juice recipes due to their supportive benefits to the digestive system, inflammatory response, and lymphatic system.
+I include these three as much as possible in all fresh juice recipes due to their supportive benefits of the digestive system, inflammatory response, and lymphatic system.
 I think of them as little cleaners of the body.
 Turmeric has been studied countless times, historically by the Indian culture and scientifically by modern researchers.
 It is shown to be excellent for inflammation management, in particular for pain associated with arthritis.
 To improve the potential healing properties of turmeric, it is said it’s best activated when combined with black peppercorn.
 “Piperine is the major active component of black pepper and, when combined in a complex with curcumin, has been shown to increase bioavailability by 2000%.”
 Toss a lime into the mix if you like an extra tart flavor!

 Will You Make This Juice Recipe?

 This post contains affiliate links.
 Thank you for supporting the mission of Curing Vision to bring more information about the true vision of health!
+This information is for educational purposes and not to treat or diagnose any medical condition.
+Please read my full disclaimer at this link.